Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 ### Blue view

-The following code shows how to position the blue view with predefined size and change its position beginning with `HorizontalAlignment`.
+The following code shows how to position the blue view with a predefined size and change its position beginning with `HorizontalAlignment`:

 ![RelativeLayoutExampleBlueView](./media/relative_layout_example_blue_view.png)